riverrun/openmaize/README.md

 # Openmaize

-Authentication and authorization library for Elixir
+Authentication library for Elixir

 ## Goals

-Openmaize is an authentication and authorization library that aims to be:
+Openmaize is an authentication library that aims to be:

 * secure
 * lightweight